Mathieu-Boyer/chesspp/README.md

 ## Custom Pieces (2 for now)

 ### The Chameleon
-- **Doesn’t move on its own** — It copies.
+- **Doesn’t move on its own**, It copies.
-- **Mimics your opponent** — It can move like the last piece your opponent played (except the king).
+- **Mimics your opponent**, It can move like the last piece your opponent played (except the king).
 - **Evolves with each capture** — Every time it captures, it gains that piece’s movement abilities permanently.
 - **Tactical depth** — Starts off weak, but with smart play, it becomes a real threat over time.

 ### The Prince
-- **Limited royalty** — Moves like a queen, but only up to 2 squares in any direction.
+- **Limited royalty**, Moves like a queen, but only up to 2 squares in any direction.
-- **Backup monarch** — If your king is checkmated and the prince is not under attack, the prince is crowned as the new king and the game continues.
+- **Backup monarch**, If your king is checkmated and the prince is not under attack, the prince is crowned as the new king and the game continues.
-- **One-time replacement** — When the prince becomes king, the original king is removed from the board.
+- **One-time replacement**, When the prince becomes king, the original king is removed from the board.
-- **Strategic consequence** — If the prince is captured, your king permanently loses the right to castle.
+- **Strategic consequence**, If the prince is captured, your king permanently loses the right to castle.